 Welcome to the Bi+ Support Group at Harriet Hancock Center.
 We are the newest group at the center.
-We have peer support meetings twice a month; Bi+ Space meets the first and third Monday of the month from 7-9pm.
+We have peer support meetings twice a month; Bi+ Space meets the 1st and 3rd Monday of the month from 7-9pm.
 This is a meeting open to anyone who identifies as bisexual, pansexual, poly/omini/multisexual, questioning, or MGA (multiple gender attracted).
 This is a good place to come and speak with people who understand what you’re going through and are willing to listen.
-We also have a Bi+ 101, on the second Monday of the month from 7-8:30.
+We also have a Bi+ 101, on the 2nd Monday of the month from 7-8:30.
 This is an educational program where all are welcome to come and learn more about what it means to be Bi+ and the issues facing this often misunderstood but important component of the LGBTQ+ community.
 This meeting is opened to the public and you don’t have to identify as Bisexual+ to come and learn about the Bi+ community.
 Come learn how to be a better ally to the Bi+ community by staying up to date with the problems affecting the bisexual+ community.
 Have questions or concerns, please email us at BiSpace@harriethancockcenter.org or find us on facebook at: https://www.facebook.com/colabiplusspace/

-Miles Joyner is a junior at the University of South Carolina.
+Miles Joyner is a senior at the University of South Carolina.
 They have been doing work in the bisexual community for roughly 3 years working with BiNet USA and their #BiStoriesProject and running their own affirmative, intersectional Facebook page about bisexuality, Miles the Bisexual.
 They also serve as a board member for USC's student organization IRIS (Individuals Respecting Identities and Sexualities) fulfilling the duties of Logistics Chair.